bnaucler/gambot/README.md

 * Better looking minipops
 * Move macro definitions to JSON file - import in both back- & frontend
 * Player object stat for ongoing tournament
+* Adjust color picking algo to account for % of games as white
 * Alternate top 5 with APPG instead of total points
     - Store APPG in player object and calculate in backend
 * Logic to determine top players when points are equal
     - APPG based
     - If still equal: APPG as black
 * Edit player function to change name, email etc
+    - Recycle player add window
+    - Window styling
 * Better player data validation
     - frontend
     - backend